Argentina–India relations: Trade

+Bilateral trade

+Bilateral trade between India and Argentina reached US$6.4 billion in 2022.
+In both 2021 and 2022, India emerged as Argentina's fourth-largest trading partner, with Argentina playing a vital role in supplying edible oils—especially soybean oil—to the Indian market.
+In 2023, bilateral trade was significantly impacted by Argentina's severe drought and a foreign exchange crisis, resulting in a sharp 39% decline, with total trade falling to US$3.9 billion.

+Exports

+Specific trading data for the most recent available dates:

+Argentina Exports to India

+In January 2025, Argentina's YPF signed a memorandum with ONGC Videsh, GAIL, and OIL to export liquefied natural gas and collaborate on hydrocarbon exploration.
+In July of that year, Prime Minister Narendra Modi’s on a visit to President Javier Milei in Buenos Aires widened ties in defense, space, agriculture, and pharmaceuticals, while both sides strengthened institutional engagement through the Joint Working Group on Agriculture and discussions on expanding the MERCOSUR trade agreement.

 Science and education

 In January 2007, ISRO launched Pehuensat-1, an Argentine nano-satellite on board PSLV.
 India and Argentina are both members of the Antarctic Treaty.
 An MoU for Antarctic co-operation was signed by the two countries in 1998 and renewed in 2006.

 India provides five ITEC scholarships to Argentine candidates annually.
 Argentine diplomats have attended the courses at the Foreign Service Training Institute of India.
 The University of Buenos Aires conducts postgraduate courses in Ayurveda in collaboration with the Gujarat Ayurveda University.
 The Jawaharlal Nehru University signed an MoU for cooperation with San Luis University of Argentina.

 Cultural relations

 Sports

 The Indian Football Academy collaborated with Argentine football club River Plate for training and exchanges.
 Argentine football legend Diego Maradona visited India in October 2009.
 Several Argentine players play in the Indian Super League.

 There is a huge fan following for Argentina's national football team in Indian states of Kerala and West Bengal.

+The Don Torcuato based sports club Hindú Club traces its origin to Indian laborers, mainly from Bihar and Bengal, who were brought to South America for rubber plantation.
+Those immigrant workers were fundamental in founding the club in 1895.